Community Activator, Apprenticeship

 To achieve this apprenticeship, you will undertake an end-point assessment that will assess the skills, knowledge and behaviours required to successfully perform this role in a community sports environment.
 Weston College and your employing organisation will ensure that you are ready and competent to complete the end-point assessment.

-You could progress onto the Level 3 Community Health and Sport Officer Apprenticeship or move into leadership and management roles within the sector.
+You could progress onto the Level 3 Community Health and Sport Officer Apprenticeship, Level 4 Sports Coach Apprenticeship, or move into leadership and management roles within the sector.

-This progression will involve leading teams of people; acting as a mentor for staff; or specialising with the delivery of sporting and physical activity programmes to certain populations or communities.
-Apprentices who successfully complete this apprenticeship will be eligible to apply for membership with the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) as a Practitioner.
+This progression will involve leading teams of people; acting as a mentor for staff; or specialising with the delivery of sporting and physical activity programmes to certain groups or communities.

 There are no formal qualifications required to start this apprenticeship, but you will be assessed to ensure you have the ability to complete the English and maths qualifications to at least Level 1.
 You must undertake a recognised enhanced disclosure and barring service check.
 You will also need to be in relevant employment, but we can help you find this.